GXDE-OS/gxde-os.github.io/en/install/faq.md

 Then launch `Bluetooth Manager` from launcher.

-We feel sorry for the un-convenience.
+We feel sorry for the inconvenience.

 ---